 When you visit London you will fast discover that knowing the postcode of a building makes it so much easier to locate.

 London postcodes help you know where you are and where you want to go.
 W stands for west, WC stands for west central, E for east, N for north, SW for south west and so on.

-London postcodes are like zip codes to Americans.
-Street names are never unique in any capital city and this is especially true here.
-Many of the streets in different parts of town will have the same name, or a slight variation on the same name.
-This can make things a little complicated, especially for visitors.
-But a full postcode is unique.
-With the correct postcode, you will be able to find any location you need in the capital easily and certainly.
+Street names are never unique in any capital city and this is especially true in London.
+Different streets in various parts of town can have the same name, or a slight variation on it.
+This can be confusing, especially for visitors, who may not notice a subtle difference.
+A postcode, however, is unique.
+With the right postcode, you will be able to find any location you need easily and certainly.

-These days, when you visit London are more likely to use a postcode to orientate yourself, find a location or to plan a journey, than to post a letter.
-But it’s always nice to know when you are dropping some post through a pillar box (hopefully one of London’s old red historical one’s) that it will get safely to it’s destination, with the right postcode.
+These days when you visit London, you are more likely to use a postcode to orientate yourself rather than to post a letter.
+But it’s always nice to know if you are posting some letters that they will be speeded along to their destination by that oh-so-important postcode.